Custom Sliding Interior Doors: Hardware Solutions Guide

 What changes with thicker doors:

 Nothing else changes.
-The track doesn't care about door thickness within its rated range.
-The rollers don't care.
-The mounting brackets adjust.
+The track doesn't care about door thickness within its rated range, and neither do the rollers — the mounting brackets simply adjust.

 Floor Guides and Bottom Rollers for Stability

 A door hanging from top-mounted rollers wants to swing like a pendulum.
-Floor guides prevent this without restricting slide motion.
-The guide mounts to your floor or wall centered under the door edge.
-A small bracket on the door's bottom edge rides within the guide channel.
-The door can only move along the track path, not swing out.
+Floor guides prevent this without restricting slide motion — the guide mounts to your floor or wall centered under the door edge, and a small bracket on the door's bottom edge rides within the guide channel.

-Some installers skip floor guides on shorter doors in low-traffic areas.
-We don't recommend it.
+We don't recommend skipping the floor guide, even on shorter doors in low-traffic areas.
 A door with no bottom stabilization will swing at the bottom edge when opened quickly — enough to damage drywall or baseboards over time.

-One important note: almost all kits include a floor-mounted T guide — but if you have finished hardwood, tile, LVP, or any flooring you don't want to drill into, you'll need to swap it for a wall-mounted guide before you can finish the install.
-It's the most common post-purchase question we get.
+Most kits include a floor-mounted T guide.
+If you have finished hardwood, tile, LVP, or any flooring you don't want to drill into, you'll need to swap it for a wall-mounted guide before you can finish the install — it's one of the most common post-purchase questions we get.

 Hardware Finder Tool for Configuration Matching

-We built a hardware finder specifically because "custom" requests usually mean "I don't know which standard configuration fits my situation."
-Input your door dimensions, weight estimate, and wall configuration.
-The tool filters our inventory to compatible options — narrowing 200+ products down to the 8–12 that actually fit your situation.
+We built our hardware finder specifically because "custom" requests usually mean "I don't know which standard configuration fits my situation."
+Input your door dimensions, weight estimate, and wall configuration, and the tool filters our inventory down to the options that actually fit.

 If you're still uncertain after using it, contact us.
-We'll ask about your wall structure, floor type, and any obstacles.
-Nine times out of ten, we identify a standard solution.
+We'll ask about your wall structure, floor type, and any obstacles, and identify a standard solution if one exists.

 Lead Times and Availability

-Custom hardware means waiting.
-Custom fabrication for barn door track takes 6–12 weeks depending on the shop's backlog.
-Custom finishes add another 2–4 weeks for powder coating.
+Custom fabrication for barn door track typically takes several weeks to months depending on the shop's backlog, plus additional time for custom finishes.

-Our standard configurations ship on a clear schedule depending on what you order:
+Our standard configurations ship on a clear schedule:

-If your renovation has a deadline, the Quick Ship kits — like the Classic J-Strap Next Business Day Shipping kit starting at $226.00 — ship the next business day.
-For Goldberg Brothers hardware, plan for 10–15 business days.
-For stainless steel, allow 14–21 business days.
+If your renovation has a deadline, Quick Ship kits ship the next business day.
+For Goldberg Brothers hardware, plan for 10–15 business days; for stainless steel, allow 14–21 business days.
+Custom fabrication through a third party typically runs well beyond either of these timelines.

 Installation Complexity: Standard vs Custom

 Custom hardware often lacks detailed instructions because each installation is unique.
-You're working from engineering drawings or general guidelines.
-Professional installation becomes necessary, adding $300–600 to project costs.
+You're working from engineering drawings or general guidelines, which frequently makes professional installation necessary.

 We include installation guides with specific torque specs, mounting patterns, and troubleshooting steps.